johsteffens/beth/README.md

 ## Concepts

 ### Reflection
 Beth employs *Reflection* as basis for genericity.
 The reflection-framework allows dynamic object-definition using a declarative (string-based) syntax.
-It does not require a C-syle structure definition of the type.
+A corresponding C-syle structure definition is not required.
 However, for static types both methods can be mixed, taking advantage of the strengths of either method as inspired by coding context.

 The framework is used for object instantiation, initialization, lifetime management, serialization and more.
 Inside the beth codebase *reflection* is abbreviated `flect`.